balena-io/docs/pages/managingDevicesApps.md

 ![Preferences Top](/img/screenshots/preferences.png)

-In the preferences page you can change your password and view your current public SSH key.
+In the preferences page you can change your password and manage the SSH keys assigned to your account.

-For the time being you can't change anything other than password here, however we will add the ability to change other fields soon!

 [rpi]:http://www.raspberrypi.org/